AndySAnker/phase-splitter/README.md

 ### Executing program

-Follow the notebook file "phase-splitter.ibpy"
+Open the notebook "phase-splitter.ipynb" in your favorit python interpreter.

 ## Authors